scherubin/datasciencecoursera/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-**"train_test.csv"** is the tidy dataset with the mean and standard deviations for each measurement (step 4).

-**"average.csv"** is the tidy dataset with the average of each variable for each activity and each subject (step 5).

-**"CodeBook.md"** is a code book that describes the variables, the data, and the transformations erformed to clean up the data.
+The **"CodeBook.md"** markdown is a code book that describes the variables, the data, and the transformations erformed to clean up the data.